archivesunleashed/aut-docs/website/versioned_docs/version-next/dataframe-schemas.md

 ---

 Below you can find all of the DataFrame schemas available in the Toolkit.
-For example, you can use `.all()` extract the overall content from a web archive record.
+For example, you can use `.all()` to extract the overall content from a web archive record.
 Some of the most popular ones include `.all()` (which includes content, URLs, and file types); `.webpages()` (which includes full-text content and language); and `.webgraph()` which includes hyperlink information.